Oh, wow

 Basking in the lives of others.

-Vladamir…a view inside academia.
+Vladamir…new morality inside academia.

 OH WOW.

 The dance between consume versus create is unique to our era.
-I feel it everyday.

 Love your quip about the dilemma consumer or create.
 It is a question I struggle with.
 I have always appreciated your non judgmental approach to life, on line ordering works well for me too, lots of immersion in stories not my own, ways to learn about life’s questions, human conditions, the agony and ecstasy.
 Just watched Pricilla last night, story of Elvis and Priscilla (I was never a fan).
 It was disturbing, but not surprising, the attraction people feel which defies social norms requiring the rest of us to deepen or expand our understanding of the human condition.
 Fame requires cost most of us don’t understand.